The evils of socialism strike again

 To help, let’s imagine a hypothetical scenario.
 It’s 2029.
 The stock market is booming.
 Everyone is buying and selling stocks at unimaginable rates.
 People buy a share and it doubles within a week.
 The stock market is America’s hottest new toy and it seems like it is here to stay.
 Until, suddenly, there’s a slight hiccup.

 Stock owners get spooked.
-No one trusts the foundation the market sits on.
+No one trusts the foundation the market sits on, or a forex trading guide strategy that won’t fail.
 Everyone unloads shares, but no one is buying because of rampant over-speculation and fear.
 All stocks lose value.
 The market crashes.
 And, since their lifesavings are tied to the market, the average American crashes as well.

 Unemployment is rampant; poverty even more so.
 People stand in line for hours just to get a slice of bread.
 Now, as you have probably guessed, this is no hypothetical scenario in 2029.
 This scenario is actually a brief (very brief) synopsis of an event that occurred 100 years earlier: The Great Depression.